 -

-Additional permits—including a Tibet Travel Permit and, depending on route, an Alien’s Travel Permit and Military Area Permit—are required to visit the Kailash region.
+Additional permits—such as a Tibet Travel Permit, Alien’s Travel Permit, and Military Area Permit—are required to visit the Kailash region

 There are several common routes: